Eddie Nketiah: Return to Arsenal

-2021–22 season

 Nketiah began the 2021–22 season as backup to Pierre-Emerick Aubameyang and Alexandre Lacazette.
 He scored in Arsenal's EFL Cup third and fourth round wins against AFC Wimbledon and Leeds United, respectively.
-On 21 December 2021, Nketiah scored the first hat-trick of his career with three goals in a 5–1 win against Sunderland in the EFL Cup quarter-final.

-Following Aubameyang's departure in February, Nketiah was given a regular place in the starting line-up towards the end of the season, and scored five goals in Arsenal's last seven Premier League matches.
-These included a brace against Chelsea in a 4–2 win at Stamford Bridge, another brace against Leeds, and Arsenal's second in a 5–1 win against Everton on the final day of the season.
+On 21 December 2021, he scored the first hat-trick of his career, with three goals in a 5–1 win against Sunderland in the EFL Cup quarter-finals.
+Following Aubameyang's departure in February, He was given a regular place in the starting line-up towards the end of the season, and scored five goals in Arsenal's last seven Premier League matches.
+These included a brace against Chelsea in a 4–2 win at Stamford Bridge, and another brace against Leeds.
 Nketiah ended the season with ten goals: five in the EFL Cup and five in the Premier League.

-On 18 June 2022, Nketiah signed a new contract with Arsenal until June 2027.
+On 18 June 2022, he signed a new contract with Arsenal until June 2027.

-2022–23 season

 Despite Alexandre Lacazette leaving the club, Nketiah found himself back on the substitutes' bench following the signing of Gabriel Jesus.
-However, he started all six of Arsenal's Europa League group games and scored twice, in wins over Zürich and Bodø/Glimt, as Arsenal topped Group A. He made his 100th first-team appearance for Arsenal in their 3–0 win at Brentford on 18 September 2022.

-He got a lengthy run in the team after Gabriel Jesus was ruled out for a few months after picking up a knee injury in Brazil's World Cup game against Cameroon.
-On 26 December, he made his first Premier League start of the season when the competition resumed following the 2022 FIFA World Cup, and scored in Arsenal's 3–1 win against West Ham.
+However, he started all six of Arsenal's Europa League group games and scored twice, in wins over Zürich and Bodø/Glimt, as Arsenal topped Group A. He made his 100th first-team appearance for Arsenal in their win at Brentford on 18 September 2022.
+He got a lengthy run in the team when Gabriel Jesus was ruled out for a few months after picking up a knee injury in Brazil's 2022 FIFA World Cup game against Cameroon.
+On 26 December, he made his first Premier League start of the season when the competition resumed following the World Cup, scoring in Arsenal's 3–1 win against West Ham.
 On 22 January 2023, he scored twice, including the match-winning goal in the last minute of Arsenal's 3–2 victory over Manchester United, to become the second Arsenal player to score a winner in the 90th minute against their rivals, after Thierry Henry in January 2007.

+Nketiah started and opened the scoring in Arsenal's 2–1 win against Nottingham Forest on the opening weekend of the 2023–24 Premier League season on 12 August 2023.
+Arsenal manager Mikel Arteta described him as "a role model", adding that he was impressed with his attitude in training.
+On 3 October, he made his UEFA Champions League debut, coming off the bench in the second half of a 2–1 away defeat against Lens.
+On 28 October, he scored his first Premier League hat-trick in a 5–0 home victory over Sheffield United.
+On 12 December, Nketiah made his first Champions League start against PSV Eindhoven, scoring his first goal of the competition as Arsenal left the Philips Stadion with a 1–1 draw.